xUser5000/CS-Notes/Database Systems/Database Storage/Database Storage.md

 # Explanation
-- Components of the DBMS are responsible for figuring out how to move data between [[Disks]] and RAM.
 - The database is stored as files on disk.
 	- Data is organized into fixed-size pages.
-		- The first page is the directory page.
+		- The first page is the directory page. ^a7626a
+			- Maps page IDs to locations in the database files.
 		- Pages can contain different kinds of data (tuples, indexes, etc).
 		- Each page is given a unique identifier.
 		- Most DBMSs have an indirection layer that maps a page id to a file path and offset.
 	- Some systems use a file hierarchy, others may use a single file (e.g, SQLite).
-	- These files are encoded in a way specific to the DBMS and the OS does not know anything about them.
+		- These files are encoded in a way specific to the DBMS.
 - The DBMS's storage manager is responsible for:
 	- Representing files as a collection of pages.
 	- Keeping track of which pages has bean read and which has been written to.
 	- Keeping track of how much free space is there.
-- To operate on data, DBMS brings pages into memory using [[Buffer Pool Manager]].

 ## Database Heap
-- One of the ways to find a location of a page the DBMS wants.
+- *Database Heap*: a way to find location of a page given its `page_id`.
 - *Heap File*: unordered collection of pages where tuples are stored in random order.
-- The DBMS can locate pages on disk given a `page_id` using one of the following ways:
+- The DBMS can locate pages using one of the following ways:
 	- *Linked List*: Header page holds pointers to a list of free pages and a list of data pages.
-		- If the DBMS is looking for a specific page, it has to do a sequential scan on the data page list until it finds the page it is looking for.
 	- *Page Directory*: DBMS maintains special pages that track locations of data pages along with the amount of free space on each page.

 ### Page Layout